-The people would say, "Who are you?"
-And the chicken would reply, "I am an egg."
 Point out how the quotation marks are used in each sentence to set off the words that are being spoken or thought and point out how the commas are used before quoted words.

 b.
-Ask two students to pretend to be the chicken and one of the people.
+Ask two students to pretend to be the boy and one of the villagers.
 Have them make up a short dialogue in which the first asks a question that the second answers.
 Write what they say on the board to illustrate how to write the dialogue.
 For example: